Here’s a breakdown of everything running in my homelab: hardware, network, virtualisation, storage, and services.

 | Dell OptiPlex Micro 7010 | Hypervisor | Intel i5-13500T (20c) | 32 GB DDR4 | 1 TB SSD | Proxmox VE |

-The daily driver is overkill by any reasonable measure — the 7800X3D and RTX 5070 Ti are primarily for gaming and development, but it also pulls double duty on homelab tasks when needed.
-The Dell OptiPlex Micro is the quiet workhorse: tiny form factor, 20 threads courtesy of the i5-13500T’s hybrid core layout, and efficient enough to run 24/7 without guilt.
+The daily driver is overkill by any reasonable measure.
+The 7800X3D and RTX 5070 Ti are primarily for gaming and development, but the machine also pulls double duty on homelab tasks when needed.
+The Dell OptiPlex Micro is the quiet workhorse: tiny form factor, 20 threads from the i5-13500T’s hybrid core layout, and efficient enough to run 24/7 without guilt.

 Network